Specification

 }

-In this example, the client requests the custom_document_search hosted tool exposed by the router.
-The router executes the tool directly, returning results to the client and abstracting away the internal workings.
+In this example, the client requests the custom_document_search hosted tool exposed by the implementer.
+The implementer executes the tool directly, returning results to the client and abstracting away the internal workings.

 The Agentic loop